Anupam-18/contacts-master/README.md

 - The service provides the APIs for registration and login
 - Enabled a way to authorize the user for subsequent calls using JWT
-- Implemented CRUD operations on contacts, now we can create and get      contacts
+- Implemented CRUD operations on contacts, now we can create and get contacts for the particular user
-- More features on the way and will be updated
+- Implemented deletion and updation of contacts as well.
+One can update contact details and delete as your wish

 ### Launch